-- Documentation of proof of immunizations to Measles, Mumps and Rubeola (MMR) Varicela (Chicken Pox) and Tdap (Tetanus, Diphtheria, and Pertussis)
+- Documentation of proof of immunizations to: Measles, Mumps and Rubella (MMR), Varicella (Chicken Pox) and Tdap (Tetanus, Diphtheria, and Pertussis)

 - Proof of two negative TB tests in a 12-month period.
 If you have tested positive in the past, a proof of chest x-ray within a 12-month period

-- Background Check (volunteers over 18 years) and letter of personal recommendation
+- Background Check (volunteers over 18 years) and a reference form

 - Complete online training modules and attend a new volunteer orientation